naufalHaidar12342/naufalHaidar12342/README.md

 -->

 - 🌱 Currently learns about Kotlin (Android Development), Javascript (Next.js, React.js), RASA Platform, Chatbot
+  - I'm taking a break from Android dev.
-- 👯 I’m looking to collaborate on website project and especially Android app project
+- 👯 I’m looking to collaborate on website project.
+For android based project, I'm taking a break for now.
 - 📫 How to reach me: [Telegram](https://t.me/heydar12342)
 - 😄 Pronouns: He/Him.
 Or you just call me Haidar or Naufal.
 - ⚡ Fun fact: Somehow i feel sleepy between 10-11 am, all the way back at high school.
 And until nowaday.
 I guess I'm not morning person 😭🤣